 In a big hail storm or hurricane, these insurance offices get extremely busy.

-Paperwork gets lost, balls get dropped, people quit, move on and get fired.
-A phone call can do wonders to loosen up your money.
+Paperwork gets lost, balls get dropped, people quit, move on, and get fired.
+A phone call or an email can do wonders to loosen up your money.

-Most checks are released without a single problem, but there are times when you’ll have to make multiple calls to get the check.
+Most checks are released without a single problem, but there are times when you’ll have to make multiple calls to get your check.